risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 ## Query result in Postgres using FDW

 The following command creates a foreign table in Postgres to connect to RisingWave and query the materialized view.
+The first four commands prepare the remote access of `postgres_fdw`.
+You can check the Postgres' doc [here](https://www.postgresql.org/docs/current/postgres-fdw.html) for more details.

 ```sql
 ---Run in Postgres